Shikhar03Stark/LoadBalancer/README.md

  - The image should exist before running the application `docker build ...` or `docker pull ...`
  - Range of open ports should not be less than number of replicas of your app
  - Must have Java and Maven CLI installed
+ - Should have postgres instance with balancer_transactions table

 1. Clone the repository
 2. Install dependencies `mvn install`